sequelize/sequelize/docs/docs/associations.md

 The `getItem` utility function on `Comment` completes the picture - it simply converts the `commentable` string into a call to etiher `getImage` or `getPost`, providing an abstraction over whether a comment belongs to a post or an image.

 #### n:m
-Continuing with the idea of a polymorphic model, consider a tag table - an item can have multiple tags, and a tag can be related to several item
+Continuing with the idea of a polymorphic model, consider a tag table - an item can have multiple tags, and a tag can be related to several items.

 For brevity, the example only shows a Post model, but in reality Tag would be related to several other models.